limikael/hoodmode/README.md

 people test it first, and this is where you come in.
 This means that the installation is not as smooth as it eventually will be.
 Please be prepared for a few extra steps!

-During the installation you will be asked a few times if you really want to install the app and if you really trust the developer.
-So, well, only install it if you trust me enough. :)

 # Notes for Android users

 For Android users, you need to first enable installation of apps from unknown sources.
 Please see